 As the need of the buyers are satisfied and rivals join the market, the business lowers the price to draw another set of price-conscious consumers.

 This method is often used in introducing a new product for a short period.
 Once businesses make profits, the price of the item generally decreases as the demand lessens due to cheaper alternatives.

 Economy pricing is a basic, volume-based wholesale pricing strategy where items are priced-low and the revenue is based on the number of buyers.
-This method keeps the prices of goods low and target sales at a particular segment of the market that is very price-sensitive.
+This method keeps the prices of goods low and targets sales at a particular segment of the market that is very price-sensitive.

 This method is applied in the commodity goods market and is considered an efficient strategy for businesses with low overhead costs.
-Supermarket store brands, generic drugs, budget airlines, and more favors economy pricing as they earn through a large number of buyers daily.
+Supermarket store brands, generic drugs, budget airlines, and more favor economy pricing as they earn through a large number of buyers daily.